 Since there is no natural ventilation, the air can get highly polluted with ammonia from the chicken droppings, damaging the fowls’ eyes and respiratory system.
 In warmer months, the air inside these farming sheds can be too hot for broilers and can cause thousands of deaths.
 Those who survive may develop diseases and carry pathogens which may be passed on to humans upon consumption.
 Moreover, chickens bred under these conditions are constantly stressed, hungry and frustrated which impacts the quality and taste of the produced meat.

 Additionally, the chickens in these mass production farms are often feeding on a diet of GMO feed.
-The chickens are pumped full of antibiotics, hormones and growth enhancers.
+The chickens are pumped full of antibiotics and growth enhancers.
 These create a growth rate equivalent to a human child weighing 349 pounds on its second birthday.
-These GMOs, Anti-biotics, and hormones then enter the human body causing a direct impact to gut health impacting digestion, mood, and overall immune function.
+These GMOs, antibiotics, and growth enhancers then enter the human body causing a direct impact to gut health impacting digestion, mood, and overall immune function.

 The Call to Treat Chickens Better